 The completed application packet should include the following: 1) Curriculum Vitae, 2) One page statement of short term (1 yr) and long term (5 yr) career goals in adolescent health, 3) Master's (or doctoral) degree program transcript, 4) Copy of current certification as an advanced practice nurse, 5) 2 letters of recommendation from professionals who can attest to your ability to: a) provide culturally competent clinical care for adolescents and young adults, b) collaborate with multiple disciplines and function as a contributing team member, c) demonstrate professional ethics and respect for others, d) perform as a self-directed learner, and e) successfully engage in scholarly pursuits such as critically reviewing the literature, applying evidence to practice, writing for publication, teaching, and participating in research or quality improvement projects.

 The application deadline is April 1.
 Packets should be submitted to Kaytlyn Darling, LEAH Coordinator, Boston Children's Hospital, 300 Longwood Avenue, Boston, MA 02115; or via email at Kaytlyn.Darling@childrens.harvard.edu.
 Top candidates will be invited to interview.
-A decision on the final candidate will be made by mid-June.
+A decision on the final candidate will be made by mid-May.

 For further information please contact our LEAH coordinator or the nursing fellowship co-directors Kelly.Dunn@childrens.harvard.edu and email@example.com.